Bashton-Lab/EnzymeSifter/tutorial.md

 `NA` indicates that a particular predictor could not score that enzyme (e.g. an excessively long sequence skipped by CLEAN's 1022-aa limit).

+NetSolP predictions in the pipeline exhibit small numerical variations at around 0.01 on average compared to the webserver and across CPU microarchitectures attributable to INT8 quantized ONNX kernel dis-patch.

 `clade_representatives.tsv` is the answer to "give me a structurally diverse shortlist of trypsins that satisfy my biophysical criteria".
 Each row reports the winning PDB for one clade, its combined score in `[0, 1]`, how many filter-passing enzymes were available in that clade (`n_eligible_in_clade`), how many total members the clade has (`n_members_in_clade`), and the predicted values for that enzyme.
 Clades with no passing members appear with `ID = NA`, so it tells you that no member of this clade passed the filters.